Welcome to Xequence!

 - All clips on those tracks will be blue

 - Notes and controllers in the editors are shown in blue

-- If you call up the keyboard, keys will be in blue
+- On the keyboard, keys will be blue

 - The "Record" button will be blue as well if you have one of that instrument's tracks selected